Room allocation policy

-- We seek to give single occupancy offices to academic staff who need a secluded environment in which to work; and to those in other roles for which sharing a room is impractical (e.g. because the role demands frequent confidential discussions).
+- We seek to give single occupancy offices to academic staff with a contract of 0.4FTE or more and to those in other roles for which sharing a room is impractical (e.g. because the role demands frequent confidential discussions).
 Academic staff with contracts of less than 0.4FTE will normally share an office with other academics.

 - We encourage social groups, while recognizing that the larger such groups become the more difficult it becomes to keep everyone in close proximity.

 - We discourage territoriality, so no group should feel that it has a right to exclude others from its space.

 - We offer hot-desking facilities to all visitors, but are unable to guarantee dedicated desk space, due to limited availability.
 Eminent visitors will be given dedicated space for the duration of their visit, where possible.